-The membership council formally met five times during 2022/23 to discuss a wide range of subjects, including patient engagement and communication, digital and technology progress, Oriel engagement and progress and diagnostic hubs.
-All meetings were held online.
-An extraordinary meeting was held in May 2022 to approve the significant Oriel transactions and specifically to:
+The membership council formally met five times during 2023/24 to discuss a wide range of subjects, including patient engagement and communication, digital and technology progress, Oriel engagement progress, development of EPR procurement, and review and development of Freedom to Speak Up (FTSU).
+An extraordinary meeting was held in December 2023, to approve the appointment of Aaron Rajan as a new non-executive director.